olivia-em/docblog/src/physcomp/week2.md

 ##### Tom Igoe, <i>Physical Computing's Greatest Hits (and Misses)</i>

+This was a useful read for me, because I feel like I'm lacking in creativity for this course.
+It's reassuring to hear that an idea doesn't have to be completely revolutionary in order to be original.

 <br><br>

 ##### Don Norman, <i>Design of Everyday Things</i> & <i>Emotional Design: Attractive Things Work Better</i>